 - A put option is the right to sell an underlying asset on a particular date at predetermined pricing.
 A short position is a request to sell an asset.

-- In the case of exchange-traded options, these predetermined prices and dates on which the contract should be honoured if the right to purchase or sell is exercised are standardised and subject to tight trading laws.
+-These specified prices and dates on which the contract should be honoured if the right to purchase or sell is exercised are standardised and subject to strict trading rules in the case of exchange-traded options.

 Over-the-counter option agreements, unlike exchange-traded options, do not have regular expiry periods or strike prices.
 They are whatever the parties mutually agree on.
 The last Thursday of the month is the expiration date for all options contracts in exchange-traded options.
 However, this is not the case with over-the-counter options.